wereinse/initial-terraform/README.md

 terraform validate

 # If you have no errors you can create the resources
-# You must answer "yes" to 'Enter a value:' to create the resources
-terraform apply
+terraform apply -auto-approve

+# This generally takes about 10 minutes to complete

 ```

 ## Verify the deployment

-Log into the Azure portal and browse your three new resource groups
+Log into the Azure portal and browse your five new resource groups

-> TODO - should we have CLI commands for this? like curl, http, webv
->
-> TODO - docs on the `terraform.tfstate` file - security, where to store, etc.
->
 > If the terraform plan command is redirected to a file, there will be secrets stored in that file!
 >
 > Be sure to not to remove the ignore *tfplan* in the .gitignore file

 ## Module Documentation

-Each module has a `README.md` file in the module directory under [`./src/modules/`](./src/modules/).
+Each module has a `README` file in the module directory under [`./src/modules/`](./src/modules/).
 You can reference the module documentation for the specific requirements of each module.

 The main calling Terraform script can be found at [`./src/root/main.tf`](./src/root/main.tf)